New lower bounds on crossing numbers of $K_{m,n}$ from semidefinite programming: Computation

 A speed-up inside Dijkstra algorithm which takes into account symmetry is based on the observation that~$\sigma = (12\ldots m)$ is fixed by the elements~$(\sigma,1)$ and~$(\rho,-1)$ of~$G_m$, where $\rho$ is such that~$\rho \sigma^{-1} \rho^{-1} = \sigma$.
 So the subgroup $H_m$ of~$G_m$ generated by these two elements fixes~$\sigma$, and hence has the property that $Q_{\sigma, h \cdot \tau} = Q_{h \cdot \sigma, h \cdot \tau} = Q_{\sigma, \tau}$ for any $h \in H_m$ and~$\tau \in Z_m$.
 We represent each~$H_m$-orbit of~$Z_m$ by its lexicographically smallest element.
 We maintain a priority queue~$S$ of elements with their distances, and a set~$L$ of visited orbit representatives of~$Z_m$ under~$H_m$, and a distance $d:=0$.
 The priority queue~$S$ initially consists of~$(12\ldots m)$ with distance $0$, and~$L$ consists of~$\sigma=(12\ldots m)$.

-We pop the element~$\tau$ from~$S$ with the smallest distance, we increase~$d$ by~$1$, and check all cycles in~$ Z_m$ reachable from $\tau$ with one swap of adjacent elements in~$\tau$.
-We replace these cycles with the unique representatives of their orbits, and add the orbit representatives which have not been visited yet to $L$, and we add the same representatives to the queue~$S$ with distance~$d$.
-We repeat this paragraph until $S$ is empty.
+As long as there are orbits in $S$, we pop the element~$\tau$ from~$S$ with the smallest distance, increase~$d$ by~$1$, and check all cycles in~$ Z_m$ reachable from $\tau$ with one swap of adjacent elements in~$\tau$.
+These cycles are replaced with the unique representatives of their orbits, and the new orbit representatives are added to $L$, as well as to the queue~$S$ with distance~$d$.
+This is repeated until $S$ is empty.